corbanmailloux/corb.co/content/posts/esphome-parking-sign/index.md

 It was a pain to open up because it's sealed and weatherproof, but I was able to cut through the plastic shell with a Dremel and several cut-off disks.
 Definitely wear eye protection for this part.

 Inside, I found that the sign was split into two distinct systems: the hand/walk part, and the countdown timer.
 The hand/walk part was easy enough to tap into: simply apply ~12V DC to one set of pins for the hand signal and another set of pins for the walk signal.
-I thought it was interesting that the system is fail-safe, so the circuit automatically puts the hand back up if you try to turn on both at once, which is an invalid configuration for the light controller.
+I thought it was interesting that the system is fail-safe, so the circuit automatically puts the hand back up if you try to turn on both at once.

 For the numerical displays, I decided to be a bit more destructive.
 I _could_ have soldered up a control board for the existing LED arrangement, but it would either require a large number of GPIO pins or a 7-segment driver circuit.
 Most of the driver chips I could find wouldn't work with the high power draw of a sign this large, so I ultimately just replaced the LEDs with my own.
 I used a strip of addressable RGB LEDs, cut and chained to cover all segments.
 This allows the segment control to be fully done in software and gives some extra features like color control and effects.